attilaeross/learning/HTML5 basics/Tables.md

 ### The scope attribute

-the scope attribute, which can be added to the <th> element to tell screenreaders exactly what cells the header is a header for — is it a header for the row it is in, or the column, for example?
+the scope attribute, which can be added to the `html<th>` element to tell screenreaders exactly what cells the header is a header for — is it a header for the row it is in, or the column, for example?

 ```html
 <th scope="col">Purchase</th>